TomMitchell1/NSXT-Terraform/README.md

 # NSXT-Terraform
 This repository contains a sample configuration that can be used to deploy networks off a tier-0 router in NSX-T.

+This configuration will deploy a production and dev tier-1 routers.
+Each router also has two segments created that can be used for web and application tier workloads.

 This type of configuration could be very useful in a homelab scenario where you wish to blow away networks and reconfigure the environment on a regular basis.

 At this current time this nsx-t terraform covers resources hanging off a tier-0 router.
 At the current time the NSX-T terraform provider does not cover more than this.